YD5463/Intro-To-ML/README.md

 This project came to summarize the concepts we learn over this semester.

 - Unsupervised Machine learning models
-- Model Based on Boosting technique
+- Model Based on Boosting and Bagging technique
 - Dimensionality reduction technique
 - Pandas version 1.0